Players

 Ivey proceeded to beat the casino to the tune of £7.7 million (around $10,200,000 at the time) and walked away with a smile on his face.
 The casino promised to wire him his funds, and Phil had no reason to doubt them.

-However, he soon found out that Crockfords changed their mind and decided not to pay the winnings, accusing Ivey and his partner of cheating.
+However, he soon found out that Crockfords had changed their mind and decided not to pay the winnings, accusing Ivey and his partner of cheating.

-Ivey wasn't going to go down without the fight, and the case ended up before UK courts.
+Ivey wasn't going to go down without a fight, and the case ended up before UK courts.
 During the process, it was revealed that the high roller used the technique known as “edge sorting” to gain an advantage during the session.

 Phil Ivey baccarat story